 Flight of the Hippogriff ride at Universal Studios Hollywood.
 Courtesy Universal Studios

-While I'm generally budget-minded, for a Universal Studios visit we splurge on the Universal Express ticket — which costs a good chunk more at $179–$269.
+While I'm generally budget-minded, for a Universal Studios visit we splurged on the Universal Express ticket, which costs a good chunk more at $189–$279.
 The Universal Express ticket provides one-time express access to each ride, attraction and seated show.
 With this ticket option, you can easily do everything in the park in a day and never have to wait in a line.
-(This options was formerly known as the Front of Line ticket.)

 Want to go all out?
-For a premium price, get the VIP Experience which provides unlimited express access to all rides, shows and attractions, an expanded expert guided tour of the studio (including areas where the tram tours do not go), a gourmet lunch and valet parking.
+For a premium price, get the VIP Experience, starting at $350 per ticket, which provides unlimited Express access to all rides, shows and attractions, an expanded expert guided tour of the studio (including areas where the tram tours do not go), a gourmet lunch and valet parking.

 3. Remember: This is not Disneyland

 Universal Studios Hollywood is different from Disneyland in several important ways that are worth keeping in mind.

 There is no add-on option here like Disneyland’s Genie+ or Lighting Lane Entrances.
 Unless you pay extra for the Universal Express option (mentioned in tip no. 2), you’ll spend considerable time standing in lines.
 There are few places to rest or sit in the shade.

 Also unlike Disneyland, all of the park’s attractions can be done in one day, especially if you fork over the money for a Universal Express ticket.

 If your kids are younger than 10, consider an extra day at Disneyland rather than splurging on a day at Universal Studios just yet.
 Universal Studios has several fast and pitch-dark rides (with height restrictions) that may not work for younger kids.
 Tweens and teens who've been to Disneyland before may prefer Universal Studios.